Skip to main content

 An employee shouldn’t be asked to pay back more than they actually received.
 As an alternative therefore, an employer should work out the amount of the overpayment that the employee actually received (that is, the net amount, after deduction of tax and NIC) and recover that.
 This could be done either by making a deduction from net pay or by asking the employee to pay it back direct to them for example.
 This method might also be used where an employee has left and the employer decides not to simply write the overpaid amount off.

-Once that has been received, the employer should go back and rewrite the incorrect payroll entries to recover the overpaid tax and NIC from HMRC.
+Once that has been received, the employer should go back and correct the payroll entries to recover the overpaid tax and NIC from HMRC.
 This should restore the status quo.

 Loans/advances of wages to employees